unicesi/amelia/examples/base/README.md

-# Base Library for Examples
+# Base Library

-This project defines both Java files and Amelia subsystems that are reused within each example project.
-It cannot be executed but imported as a library into any Amelia project.
+This project defines both Java files and Amelia subsystems that are reused within other example projects.